 Timothy Darvill has said that ‘the Stonehenge landscape represents in microcosm the history of archaeology generally’ (Darvill 2006).
-By this he means that Stonehenge was one of the first places in Britain to attract the attention of people with an interest in the past (and a spade).
+By this he means that Stonehenge was one of the first places in Britain to attract the attention of people with an interest in the past and a spade to dig with.
 It has continued to be a major focus for antiquarians and archaeologists ever since.
 As archaeology developed from little more than upper-class grave-robbing in the 17th century into a fully fledged science in the 20th each age has brought its new techniques, theories and agendas to bear on Stonehenge and its surroundings.

 The history of archaeology at Stonehenge begins with the Duke of Buckingham in 1620 when he got his men to dig a huge pit in the middle of the circle of stones essentially looking for treasure.
 He was disappointed to find nothing more, as Darvill quotes in his book Stonehenge – The Biography of a Landscape, than animal skulls and horns, ‘charcoal, arrowheads, rusty armour and rotten bones’.
 All of this would of course hold enormous interest for modern day archaeologists but was not what the Duke was hoping to find.

 Since that time each generation has approached the task of excavating Stonehenge in progressively more methodical ways, searching not so much for treasure but for answers.
 Reverence for those buried here has also come on apace.
 At the beginning of the 19th century the antiquarian William Cunnington maintained that human remains buried in the area survived better the lower down they were found in the chalk bedrock.
-He tested his theory by seeing how far they could be thrown without breaking, not something that arcaheology students are encouraged to attempt these days!
+He tested his theory by seeing how far they could be thrown without breaking, not something that archaeology students are encouraged to attempt.

-On a full or some half day tours it is possible to fit in 40 minutes at the Wiltshire Museum in Devizes with your Avebury and Stonehenge guide.
+On a full day tour it is possible to fit in an hour or so at the exceptional Wiltshire Museum in Devizes which is in between Stonehenge and Avebury .
 They have the most important collection of Neolithic and Bronze Age artefacts in the UK.
-Their fantastic new displays include many of the remains and finds from the Stonehenge and Avebury area.
-These include the extraordinary gold treasures that came out of Bush Barrow overlooking Stonehenge.
+Their recently modernised exhibition rooms include many of the remains and finds from the Stonehenge and Avebury area.
+These include the extraordinary gold treasures that came out of Bush Barrow near Stonehenge as well as many other stunning items.
 Click on their logo to visit their website.

 Keeping it in the family

-A visit to Stonehenge and Avebury should be on everyone’s bucket list and that was certainly the case when American president Barack Obama visited the UK for the NATO summit in September 2014.
+A visit to Stonehenge and Avebury should be on everyone’s bucket list and so it was for Barack Obama.
+The American president paid Stonehenge a special visit while he was in the UK for the NATO summit in September 2014.
 Just to keep it in the family my nephew was there on that day as part of the police protection force.

-So when you are in the UK make sure you make your visit especially memorable by contacting Oldbury Tours and your Stonhenge guide.
+So when you are in the UK make sure you make your visit especially memorable by contacting Oldbury Tours for your Stonehenge guide.